 Date: Wednesday, February 20, 2019 Time: 12:30pm – 1:30pm Location: Pless Hall 3rd Floor Lounge Details: Lunch is provided.
 Space is limited.
 To attend, please pre-register.

 Let’s Talk International is a semi-structured discussion group and safe space for study abroad returnees, international students, third culture kids, and anybody interested in international/intercultural experiences to explore topics such as identity development, cultural adjustment, cross-cultural relationships, and general navigation of life across cultures.

 While topics and short activities provide a framework, students drive the conversation in directions most relevant to them.
 Continued attendance is encouraged, though students are not required to attend all sessions.

 Sponsored by the Office of Global Services and the Steinhardt Office of Student Affairs.
-This event is part of NYU’s Fourth Annual World Tour.
-Find out more at nyu.edu/worldtour.

-Date: Wednesday, October 18, 2017 Time: 3:30 PM – 4:45 PM Location: Pless Hall 3rd Floor Lounge, 82 Washington Square East
+Date: Wednesday, February 13th Time: 3:30 PM – 4:30 PM Location: Pless Hall 82 Washington Square East, 3rd floor student lounge